 In January 2010, ArcelorMittal received notice of a claim filed by Finmasi S.p.A. relating to a memorandum of agreement ("MoA") entered into between ArcelorMittal Distribution Services France ("AMDSF") and Finmasi in 2008.
-The MoA provided that AMDSF would acquire certain of Finmasi's businesses for an amount not to exceed 101, subject to the satisfaction of certain conditions precedent, which, in AMDSF's view, were not fulfilled.
+The MoA provided that AMDSF would acquire certain of Finmasi's businesses for an amount not to exceed 98, subject to the satisfaction of certain conditions precedent, which, in AMDSF's view, were not fulfilled.
 Finmasi sued for (i) enforcement of the MoA, (ii) damages of 15 to 26 or (iii) recovery costs plus quantum damages for Finmasi's alleged lost opportunity to sell to another buyer.
 In September 2011, the court rejected Finmasi's claims other than its second claim.
-The court appointed an expert to determine the quantum of damages.
-In May 2013, the expert's report was issued and valued the quantum of damages in the range of 41 to 65.
+The court appointed an expert to determine the depending on the filing date of the quantum of damages.
+In May 2013, the expert's report was issued and valued the quantum of damages in In 2007, ArcelorMittal Holdings the range of 38 to 60.
 ArcelorMittal appealed the decision on the merits.
 In May 2014, the Court of Appeals issued a decision rejecting ArcelorMittal's appeal.
 On June 20, 2014, ArcelorMittal filed an appeal of the Court of Appeal's judgment with the Italian Court of Cassation.
-On December 18, 2014, the Court of Milan issued a decision on the quantum of the damages and valued the quantum of damages in the sum of 26 plus interest.
+On December 18, 2014, the Court of Milan issued a decision on the quantum of the damages and valued the quantum of damages in the sum of 25 plus interest.
 In June 2015, both parties served appeals of the decision on the quantum, with ArcelorMittal also seeking the suspension of the enforceability of the decision.
 On July 1, 2015, Finmasi formally notified to AMDSF the declaration of enforcement of the decision of December 18, 2014.
-On July 28, 2015, AMDSF filed an appeal against such declaration with the Court of Appeal of Rheims in France.
+On July 28, 2015, AMDSF filed an appeal against such declaration with the Court of Appeal of Reims in France.
 At a hearing on December 1, 2015, the Italian Court of Appeal accepted the suspension of the enforcement of the decision of December 18, 2014, following the agreement of AMDSF to provide a guarantee for its value.
+In March 2016, on the joint application of the parties, the Court of Appeal of Reims ordered the suspension of the proceedings.